vercel/next.js/docs/api-reference/create-server.md

 await app.renderError(err, req, res, pathname)
 ```

 The page served to the client is based on the status code of the given server response.

-To serve custom error pages, see [Custom Error Page](/docs/advanced-features/custom-error-page).
+To render custom error pages for different status codes, see [Custom Error Page](/docs/advanced-features/custom-error-page).